weweb-assets/plugin-graphql/src/markdown/collection.md

 2. Then, write the GraphQL query required to fetch the data you want.
 3. Optionally, you can add variables and HTTP headers.

+Be aware you must have to bind your value if your query variable require a Number.

 When you're done, click `next`!